TobyKreiselmaier/CoinFlip/README.md

 8. Run `yarn migrate --network Kovan` to deploy the contracts to the public Kovan testnet.

 ### Optional:

-Run `yarn console` to enter [truffle commands](https://www.trufflesuite.com/docs/truffle/reference/truffle-commands) directly.
+1. Run `yarn console` to enter [truffle commands](https://www.trufflesuite.com/docs/truffle/reference/truffle-commands) directly.

+2. In order to play this game with more than two players, do the following:

+    - adust constructor arguments (CoinFlip.sol lines 36-41) for desired number of players.
+    - adjust migration arguments (2_CoinFlip_migration.js lines 9-11) for desired number of players.
+    - adjust accounts created by Ganache (currently 12 available).
+    - tests are currently designed for two player mode only.

+3. Migration automatically deploys and ERC20 `CoinFlip Token (CFT)`, which can also be used as collateral.

+4. Loser pays for winners gas: https://github.com/bitclave/Feeless.

+5. ToDo: Swap between ETH and CFT.